Treating Sinusitis at the Saint Louis University Sinus Institute

 Then he heard about Saint Louis University Sinus Institute.
 "Kevin's previous surgery had been incomplete-he had anatomical abnormalities in his nose that hadn't been addressed," says Dr. Jastin Antisdel, director of the Institute and a member of SLUCare, the physicians of Saint Louis University.
 "Plus, like most people with sinusitis, he had multiple factors contributing to his condition, including allergies, that needed to be taken into consideration."
 Antisdel, chief of the division of rhinology and sinus surgery at SLU, tailored a plan to Katon's unique needs.
 "We took care of his structural issues via minimally invasive endoscopic surgery, and we adjusted his medication," he says.
 "That did the trick: he hasn't had problems in more than a year."

 SLU Sinus Institute treats the complete range of sinus problems, from nasal blockage, allergies, recurrent infections, deviated septums and nasal polyps, to brain and eye tumors that can be accessed through the nose.
-"SLU has been the undisputed regional leader in sinonasal care and surgery for more than 30 years," says Antisdel, who practices at SLUCare's midtown offices and Mercy St. Louis.
+"SLU has been the undisputed regional leader in sinonasal care and surgery for more than 30 years," says Antisdel, who practices at SLUCare's midtown and West County offices.
 "Our medical and surgical expertise are nationally recognized, and our status as a major research institution allows us to incorporate the latest developments in endoscopic surgery, computer navigation, sublingual immunotherapy and other innovative approaches."

 We understand that patients are experiencing discomfort or even pain, so our nurse practitioner can see them on a same-day basis and direct them to the best treatment.”